Donaim/proviral-pres1/slides.md

    "We look for large deletions, which can severely impact genome functionality.
 Hypermutations, particularly APOBEC-induced mutations, are another key check.
 CFEIntact also flags genome scrambling, internal inversions, and the presence of non-HIV sequences."
 4. **Output Files**:
    "For every sample, CFEIntact generates detailed reports in CSV format—capturing ORFs, regions, defects, and other relevant data.
 These reports are essential for downstream analysis."
-5. **Extensibility**:
-   "What's great about CFEIntact is that it’s highly extensible.
-New types of checks can be added as research advances.
-This makes it flexible for different types of sequence analysis."
 Let me know if you'd like to add or modify any part!
 -->